-MariaMontgomery from Central Florida, USA on August 15, 2011:
+MariaMontgomery from Coastal Alabama, USA on August 15, 2011:

 I love your lens on Aqua Oils, and will definitely try the walnut oils.
 Right now I do mostly watercolors, and love them, too, but sometimes miss the oils.
 I, too, had to abandon traditional oils due to headaches from the fumes.
 Thanks for a great lens.

 Judy Filarecki (author) from SW Arizona and Northern New York on August 14, 2011:

 @chezchazz: Thank you for the blessing and for considering my lens for "wing-ing it on Squidoo.
 I really appreciate it.
 I look forward to perhaps someday becoming a Squid Angel so I can returnthe favor to others.